 No knowledge of cryptography is required.
 The user interface is similar to a typical email client.
 User's current email account is used to deliver the encrypted emails.

-The email is encrypted at sender's computer and decrypted at receiver's computer.
-Only the true receiver can decrypt the email.
+The email is encrypted at sender's computer and it can be decrypted only at true receiver's computer.

 Quantum attack resistant